DNA-and-Natural-Algorithms-Group/multistrand/README.md

 Joseph Berleant
 Joseph Schaeffer

-General questions should be directed to help@multistrand.org.
+Questions should be directed to help@multistrand.org.
 Also see www.multistrand.org

 Frits Dannenberg, May 26rd, 2017